Update: I recently left Google DeepMind and started a faculty job in South Korea in 2025.

-Before joining Google, I was an Assistant Professor at Oregon State University, leading the Data Interaction and Visualization Lab.
-I received my Ph.D. in Computer Science from Georgia Tech with a Dissertation Award.
+Before joining Yonsei, I was a Senior Research Scientist at Google DeepMind in the People + AI Research (PAIR) team and an Assistant Professor at Oregon State University.
+I received my Ph.D. from Georgia Tech, advised by Polo Chau, along with a Dissertation Award.

 -